Bubb13/EEex-Docs/source/EE Game Lua Functions/C/C_ExploreArea.rst

 **Notes**

-This doesn’t remove the fog of war; if a creature is out of your field of vision it will still remain hidden
+This doesn't remove the fog of war; if a creature is out of your field of vision it will still remain hidden

 **Example**